hakt0r/BDL/02-Terminal/README.md

  - xdg-open .    - open the current directory as if you double clicked it
  - xdg-open test - open the "test" file as if you double clicked it
  - xdg-open https://google.com/ - open google in you preferred webbrowser

+ - git - deal with git repositories (see: 03-Git)